Pratham16112002/Markdown-notes/Personal Home/Vocab.md

-stingy : a person is stingy if he / she is unwilling to spend money. capricious : changing mood or behavior suddenly and unexpectedly or fickle or mercurial or vacillating. humdrum  ( Mundane , Dreary , Monotonous ) : having no excitement or interest . austere ( spartan , stark , ascetic ): very harsh , hard , severe .
+stingy : a person is stingy if he / she is unwilling to spend money. capricious : changing mood or behavior suddenly and unexpectedly or fickle or mercurial or vacillating. humdrum  ( Mundane , Dreary , Monotonous ) : having no excitement or interest . austere ( spartan , stark , ascetic ): very harsh , hard , severe. wary  ( circumspect , chary , heedful ) : not completely trusting. puerile ( juvenile , jejune ): behaving in a silly way , not an adult. loquacious ( ) : some one who talks a lot.